Record rise in advisory and underwriting fees

 The sharp rise in investment banking fees was primarily aided by an increase in debt origination activity over the last few quarters.
 Many corporates raised fresh debt at lower interest rates as the Federal Reserve has already signaled additional rate hikes in the future.
 Historically, debt origination fees accounted for almost half of the total investment banking (XLF) fees.

 The uptick in debt origination activity over the last few quarters resulted in robust growth in total fees.
-M&A1 advisory fees contributed around 33% of the total fees, while the share of equity underwriting fees was 17%.
+M&A[1. mergers and acquisitions] advisory fees contributed around 33% of the total fees, while the share of equity underwriting fees was 17%.